-In addition to modeling the individualization of students through extending existing KT models, \citet{shen2020convolutional} proposed a convolutional knowledge tracing model (CKT) to implicitly measure student individualization.
-More specifically, CKT considers two factors that influence students' individualization, that are individualized learning rates and individualized prior knowledge, respectively.
-Individualized learning rates represent that students have different absorptive capacities of knowledge.
-The sequence of student learning interactions can reflect different learning rates in the sense that students with high learning rates can rapidly master knowledge concepts, while others have to spend more time trying and failing.
+\citet{shen2020convolutional} propose a convolutional knowledge tracing model (CKT) to implicitly measure student individualization.
+Specifically, CKT considers two factors that influence students' individualization: individualized learning rates and individualized prior knowledge.
+Individualized learning rates represent students' differing capacities to absorb knowledge.
+The sequence of student learning interactions can reflect different learning rates in the sense that students with high learning rates can rapidly master knowledge, while others need to spend more time trying and failing.
 Therefore, it is reasonable to assess the differences in learning rate by simultaneously processing several continuous learning interactions within a sliding window of convolutional neural networks \citep{lecun2015deep}.
-Moreover, individualized prior knowledge refers to students' prior mastery of knowledge, which is comprehensively assessed by students' historical learning interactions.
+Besides, individualized prior knowledge refers to students' prior knowledge, which can be assessed via their historical learning interactions.